niezgodam/web-scraping-of-service-station-information/README.md

-# A project in object-oriented programming.
+# Java project focused on learning object-oriented programming.
 It aims to read fuel prices from a station in Krakow.

 Technologies used:
 + GUI library : **SWING**